 Some of the most common mental illnesses that co-occur with addiction include:

 Understanding Anxiety with Co-Occurring Disorders

 The most common mental illness that people with an addiction suffer from is anxiety.
 This disease can be entirely debilitating.
-The reason why anxiety is so common is because when a person develops an addiction, his or her whole life revolves around obtaining drugs.
+The reason why anxiety is so common is that when a person develops an addiction, his or her whole life revolves around obtaining drugs.
 Unfortunately, many people don’t understand how anxiety works.
 It’s far worse than just experiencing stress.
-Anxiety affects a part of the brain that’s responsible for our natural fight, flight or freeze response.
+Anxiety affects a part of the brain that’s responsible for our natural fight, flight, or freeze response.

 For people who don’t have an anxiety disorder, a part of the brain called the amygdala activates when they’re in some kind of danger.
 Once the danger is no longer present, the amygdala de-activates and the symptoms of anxiety go away.